Positivity vs negativity of canonical bases: Introduction

 In Section ~\ref{n-even}, we treat $\Si$ and $\Uidsl$ for $\nn$ even, which is more subtle.
 We show that the main results in Section ~\ref{sec:coidealCB} can be obtained in this case as well though extra technical work is required.

 In Section ~\ref{rank-one}, we present explicit formulas of the canonical basis of the rank one iSchur algebra in terms of the standard basis elements.
-In other words, we obtain explicit formulas for the parabolic Kazhdan-Lusztig polynomials associated to the maximal isotropic Grassmannians of type $B/C$.
 Some interesting combinatorial identities which seem new are obtained along the way.

 {\bf Acknowledgements.} We are grateful to Huanchen Bao and Zhaobing Fan for related collaborations and many stimulating discussions.
 We thank Olivier~Schiffmann and Ben Webster for very helpful comments.
 The second author is partially supported by NSF DMS-1405131; he thanks the Institute of Mathematics, Academia Sinica (Taipei) and Institut Mittag-Leffler for an ideal working environment and support.